 A bar of chocolate

 Any brand – but pay attention to packaging.
 If you use one with traditional foil and paper, you’ll add an extra layer of challenge.
-Use one wrapped in plastic, the way Cadbury do now, and the game could go on for some time if you don’t unwrap it manually first.
+Use one wrapped in plastic, the way Cadbury do now, and the game could go on for some time if you don’t unwrap it before gameplay begins first.

 A knife and fork